Schizophrenia

 The exact causes of schizophrenia are not yet known.
 Various factors probably play a role and affect each other.
 Some people have a higher risk of schizophrenia because of their genes – especially if a parent, brother or sister already has schizophrenia.
 About 12% of children who have a parent with schizophrenia later develop the disease themselves.

-Other factors that increase the risk of psychosis include changes in the brain, sleep problems, drug abuse (for instance, using cannabis or amphetamines), traumatic experiences, psychological stress and developmental disorders in the womb or childhood.
+Other factors that increase the risk of psychosis include changes in the brain, sleep problems, drug abuse (for instance, using cannabis or amphetamines), traumatic experiences, psychological stress and developmental disorders in the womb or in childhood.

 Psychosis often occurs during times of major life changes, like separations, moves, or at the start of your career.